-If you’re the more adventurous type, and depending on just how close you stay to Monaco, biking or walking may also be a good option for you.
+If you’re the more adventurous type, and depending on just how close you stay to Monaco, biking or walking are also options.

-So, able-bodied folks should plan on doing a lot of walking.
-And thanks to free public elevators and escalators, getting up and down the slopes of Monaco is a breeze.
+So, you should plan on getting around on foot to save money, but you can see much of the country without putting in too many miles.
+Thanks to free public elevators and escalators, getting up and down the slopes of Monaco is a breeze.

-In fact, if you’re in semi-decent shape, you can even walk around the entire country, crisscrossing through roads and elevators going up and down the mountainside.
-Speaking from experience here—I explored nearly all of Monaco on foot in a single day!
+If you’re in semi-decent shape, you can even walk around the entire country, crisscrossing through roads and elevators going up and down the mountainside.

 If you want to give your feet a break, or if you’re a person with reduced mobility, you’ll have the option to bus or ferry between destinations in Monaco.

-Taking public transportation in Monaco is cheap—you can purchase tickets for 2 Euro from the driver.
-However, it’s best to invest a few extra Euro and purchase a day pass with unlimited rides.
+Taking public transportation in Monaco is cheap—you can purchase tickets for two euros from the driver.
+However, it’s best to invest a few extra euros and purchase a day pass with unlimited rides.

 Cheap Food in Monaco

-Much to my surprise, when I got off at the bus stop in Le Port, I soon found a cafe selling pastries and sandwiches at similar prices to those in the French Riviera (think 1 – 7 Euro).
+To my surprise, when I got off at the bus stop in Le Port, I soon found a cafe selling pastries and sandwiches at similar prices to those in the French Riviera (under seven euros).

-This cafe was just beside an also reasonably priced pizza shop.
-And both were outside of a supermarket.
+I took the photo above at a cafe, which was beside an also reasonably priced pizza shop.
+And both were sitting outside of a supermarket.

 While meals in the Le Port district tend to be the least expensive in the country, there are a few restaurants in Monte Carlo that won’t max out your credit card.

-I happened across a cafe located a couple of blocks from the Casino de Monte-Carlo.
-I ordered the cheapest item on the menu—a big plate of pesto spaghetti with bread for 9.5 Euro.
+I stumbled upon a cafe located a couple of blocks from the Casino de Monte-Carlo.
+I ordered the cheapest item on the menu—a big plate of pesto spaghetti with bread for 9.5 euros.
 It was far from the best pasta I’ve had, but it was edible.

-Water at that cafe was 3 Euro, which leads me to this: bring your own water bottle and refill it at the many water fountains located throughout Monaco.
+Water at that cafe was three euros, which leads me to this: Bring your own water bottle and refill it at the many water fountains located throughout Monaco.
 That’s an easy way to save money in Monaco.

-While on the topic of food, Monaco isn’t known for its local cuisine, so don’t be disappointed when you see a variety of international culinary options.
+While on the topic of food, Monaco isn’t known for its local cuisine.
+So, don’t be disappointed when you see mostly international food.

 Long story short?
 If you’re traveling to Monaco on a budget, you won’t be missing out by bringing your own food.

-We’ve established that Monaco is expensive but it’s cheap to get there.
+We’ve established that Monaco is expensive but cheap to get there.

 - Atrium of the Casino de Monte-Carlo